morphrv/tech-docs/iRedMail/Automating Let's Encrypt Certificates with Certbot and Systemd.md

 ### Background

-Certbot's snap package uses a systemd timer (`snap.certbot.renew.timer`) to check for renewals twice daily, unlike the cron jobs documented in older guides.
+Certbot's snap package uses a systemd timer (`snap.certbot.renew.timer`) to check for renewals twice daily, unlike the cron jobs documented in current guides.
 This guide adapts that timer for iRedMail by adding a post-renewal hook to update certificates and restart services.

 ## Initial Setup (Optional)